 (2) Except as provided in sections 31E and 31F(3), the compensation payable for each such impairment from injury is to be in accordance with the percentage ratio of the prescribed amount indicated in column 2 of Part 2 of the table in Schedule 2 in respect of such an impairment at the date of the accident by which that injury was caused to the worker, irrespective of when the worker so elects.

-[Section 31C inserted by No. 42 of 2004 s.
+[Section 31C inserted: No. 42 of 2004 s.
 21.]

 31D.
 Permanent impairments in Sch.
 2, assessment of degree of